MrrJohnDoe/JavaSocketTesting/README.md

 # Anatomy
 The program(s) comes in two parts:
-  The client jar and the server jar
+*The client jar and the server jar.

 The client jar creates a socket and attempts to the ServerSocket (which is assumed to already be running).